git-ecosystem/git-credential-manager/docs/environment.md

 ### GCM_INTERACTIVE

-Permit or disable GCM Core from interacting with the user (showing GUI or TTY prompts).
+Permit or disable GCM from interacting with the user (showing GUI or TTY prompts).
 If interaction is required but has been disabled, an error is returned.

-This can be helpful when using GCM Core in headless and unattended environments, such as build servers, where it would be preferable to fail than to hang indefinitely waiting for a non-existent user.
+This can be helpful when using GCM in headless and unattended environments, such as build servers, where it would be preferable to fail than to hang indefinitely waiting for a non-existent user.

 To disable interactivity set this to `false` or `0`.